apache/spark/CONTRIBUTING.rst

 Creating an issue will allow you to collect feedback or share plans with other people.

 For example, you want to have the following sample ticket assigned to you:
-`#7782: Add extra CC: to the emails sent by Aiflow <https://github.com/apache/airflow/issues/7782>`_.
+`#7782: Add extra CC: to the emails sent by Airflow <https://github.com/apache/airflow/issues/7782>`_.

 In general, your contribution includes the following stages: